SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/numerical-expressions/examples-numerical-expressions/trapezoid-area.md

 Console.WriteLine("Trapezoid area = " + area);
 ```

-If we start the program and enter values for the sides 3, 4 and 5, we will receive the following result:
+If we start the program and enter values for the sides: 3, 4 and 5, we will receive the following result:
 ```
 3
 4